regulatorystudies/Reg-Stats/data/py_funcs/README.md

 In the future, it might be possible to use the [Federal Register API](https://www.federalregister.gov/reader-aids/developer-resources/rest-api) to scrape the body text of rules and add them to `fr_tracking.csv` for use as a training dataset in an ML model.
 The model could assist with future `fr_tracking.csv` rule significance determinations and might even be able to verify some of the earlier significance determinations (depending on how far back the Federal Register provides machine-searchable rule texts).

 ## agencies.py
+This script uses an XML file [downloaded from RegInfo](https://www.reginfo.gov/public/do/XMLReportList#:~:text=Agency%20Reference%20Information) to generate a python dictionary with the form 'ACRONYM': ('NAME', 'CODE') for all federal agencies.
+These agency codes are needed when scraping RegInfo using the [advanced search feature](https://www.reginfo.gov/public/do/eoAdvancedSearchMain).
+It also contains a second dictionary of agency acronyms paired with the corresponding name variations (e.g. "State Department" and "Department of State").
+These name variations are used to aggregate agencies' annual regulatory activity from the 'fr_tracking.csv' dataset, in which agency names aren't always consistent.

 ## frcount.py